carine-h/carine-h.github.io/posts/blog_7.md

 Overall, however, I would predict that a continual increase of daily case increases will have an overall **negative** effect on Trump's reelection campaign, especially given that most Americans disapprove of this Covid response.

-## Concern: Americans' Reaction to Covid
+### Concern: Americans' Reaction to Covid
 What about American's concern?
 Will this concern impact the way citizens vote in November?

-I wanted to know what kinds of concern emerged from rising cases.
-By looking at a linear regression with economic concerns as the dependent variable and positive case increases as the independent variable, I found that there is a positive relationship between the two variables.
-The same is true when I swapped economic concern with concern about the infection.
-This intuitively makes sense: Covid has been attack both the health of American citizens and the American economy.
+First, I wanted to know what kinds of concern emerged from rising cases.
+By looking at a linear regression with economic concerns as the dependent variable and positive case increases as the independent variable, I found that there is an overall positive relationship between the two variables.
+The same is true when I swapped economic concern with infection concern.
+This intuitively makes sense: Covid is attacking both the health of American citizens and the American economy, raising American's concerns around both topics.

 ![](../images/plot_concern.png)

-The graphs, however, tell a different story: cases and concern to not have a linear relationship.
-Though both variable have an overall positive correlation, it is not completely fit to my linear model.
+Graphing this relationship, however, shows that cases and concern do not have a linear relationship, though both variable have an overall positive correlation.

 The graphs show an interesting trend where concern (either economic or infection-based) increases sharply until approximately 10,000 positive case increases per day.
 After this large number, any increase in cases does not have a huge effect - the majority of those who are concerned will remain concerned.
 This means that after a certain threshold of daily case increases, concern remains more or less fixed.